stefanspringer1/SwiftWorkflow/README.md

 - There should be an environment accessible inside the steps which can be used for logging (or other communication).
 - This environment should also have control over the execution of the steps, e.g. when there is a fatal error, the execution of the steps should stop.

 We will see in the next section how this is resolved.
 For the second question ("How can we visually make clear in the code where a step gets executed?"): The solution to this is simple but might somehow dissapointing to some: We just use the convenstion that a step i.e. a function that realizes a step always has the postfix "\_step" in its name.
-Some people do not like relying on conventions, but in practice this works out pretty good.
+Some people do not like relying on conventions, but in practice this works out pretty well.

 ---
 **Convention**